Mostly Resilient

 Human Resources Specialists are somewhat more resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-Human Resources Specialists land in the "Mostly Resilient" category because the heart of the job — things like investigating workplace complaints, coaching managers, and building trust with employees — requires the kind of human judgment and empathy that AI genuinely struggles to replicate.
-While AI is already handling some of the more routine tasks like sorting resumes and scheduling interviews, surveys show that 87% of HR professionals believe people still *prefer* interacting with a human when it comes to sensitive workplace issues, and that preference isn't going away anytime soon.
+Human Resources Specialists land in the "Mostly Resilient" category because the heart of this work, things like investigating workplace complaints, coaching managers, and building trust with employees, requires exactly the kind of human judgment and empathy that AI genuinely struggles to replicate.
+AI is already handling some of the more routine tasks (like sorting resumes and scheduling interviews), but that actually frees up HR professionals to focus more on the complex, people-centered work that matters most.

 Read full analysis